A huge commitment in the face of adversity

 NPH Haiti is led by Fr.
 Rick Frechette, along with over 800 dedicated staff.

 St. Damien – Haiti’s premier pediatric Hospital

 In Tabarre, on the outskirts of Port-au-Prince, stands Haiti’s premier pediatric hospital, St. Damien.
 As part of NPH’s mission to truly serve the needs of the poorest children, Haiti National Director, and doctor, Father Rick Frechette started our first medical center in 1987, along with Fr.
 Wasson.
-The new St. Damien Hospital was opened in 2006 – a 75,000 square foot, 100-bed facility with an emergency room, surgery, infectious and non-infectious disease wards, a dental clinic, outpatient clinic, public health, maternity, neonatology, oncology and HIV program.
-Prior to the January 12, 2010 earthquake, the hospital treated more than 30,000 patients yearly which has increased to offering 96,000 services to women and children, due to the need and collapse of other medical centers.
+The new St. Damien Hospital was opened in 2006 – a 75,000 square foot, 100-bed facility with an emergency room, surgery, infectious and non-infectious disease wards, a dental clinic, outpatient clinic, public health, maternity, neonatology, oncology and HIV programme.
+Prior to the January 12, 2010 earthquake, the hospital treated more than 30,000 patients yearly, which has increased to offering 96,000 services to women and children, due to the need and collapse of other medical centres.

 Healthcare programmes to combat injustice

 The healthcare programmes of NPH Haiti strive to offset the injustices of poverty and unemployment, which make healthcare inaccessible for many poor people.
 Poverty imposes a tremendous burden of sickness and suffering on many children.
 In an effort to help precisely these children, St. Damien offers both children of poverty, and children of any social level in emergent distress, quality and dignified healthcare.
 St. Damien always seeks to include parents in this care through ongoing dialogue, on-site opportunities for education, and encouraging any level of material support they can offer for the care of their children.